mrfratello/SyoTimer/README.md

 + **2.0.0** _2017-03-20_

+    - redesigned the structure of a plugin
     - `effectType` applies to all units
     - added possibility to sets an order of layout of units of the timer
     - added possibility to add new language
+    - rename CSS classes by BEM methodology

 + **1.1.0** _2016-07-30_